 - Lynda.com membership: Lynda.com offers in-depth online video training for many software packages.
 The University pays for everyone with a NetID to have access to these resources.
 Topics such as working with Microsoft Office programs (Excel, PowerPoint, Word), Adobe Creative programs (Photoshop, Illustrator), programming with R, Python, and courses on understanding big data.

-- PhDs.org is a comprehensive site for career resources for Ph.Ds of every field of study.
+- PhDs.org is a comprehensive site for career resources for doctoral degrees in every field of study.

 - Versatile PhD offers the most comprehensive source to discover careers outside of academia, for STEM, Social Sciences, and Humanities.